by-jp/www.byjp.me/content/notes/twitter/16723465245/index.md

 - imported
 - from-twitter
 ---
-The awesome AQA service tells us that [@TheJohnsonArms](/twitter/#/TheJohnsonArms) is the *only* pub called The Johnson Arms in the UK\!
+The awesome AQA service tells us that [@TheJohnsonArms](/twitter/#/TheJohnsonArms) is the *only* pub called The Johnson Arms in the UK!
 Are they wrong?